 Check out the FREE Epcot Food and Wine concerts

 In the past, Epcot reserved their free Eat to the Beat concerts for weekends only.
-This year, there will be 3 showings nightly at 5:30pm, 6:45pm, and 8pm.
+But starting in 2018, they moved to daily concerts and will continue with this new schedule in 2019.

-The free Epcot Food and Wine concert features classic and upcoming musical acts, like Boyz II Men, 98 Degrees, Anderson East, and Postmodern Jukebox.
+The free Epcot Food and Wine concert features classic and upcoming musical acts, like Boyz II Men, Big Bad Voodoo Daddy, Plain White Ts, and Southern Avenue.

-It’s a ton of fun and a great way to see artists from your childhood or new ones that are just starting to make waves.
+It’s a ton of fun and a great way to see artists from your childhood or new ones that are just starting to make waves in the music world.

 Sign up for runDisney’s Epcot Food and Wine Half Marathon

-The Epcot Food and Wine Fest includes a weekend full of runDisney events from November 1 through November 4 in 2018.
+The Epcot Food and Wine Fest includes a weekend full of runDisney events from October 31 to November 3 in 2019.

 Officially dubbed the Disney Wine & Dine Half Marathon Weekend, the 4 day event includes a 5K, 10K, and a half marathon.